Creative Sale Fundraiser Ideas: Host a Makers Market

 April 11, 2025

-What About Craft Fair Fundraisers?
+What Is a Craft Fair Fundraiser?

-Why Makers Markets Work for Fundraising
+Why Makers Markets are a Fundraising Match

 Community Connection